ebuddj/2021-covid19icu/README.md

 **Live demo** https://ebuddj.github.io/2021-covid19icu/

-## Covid-19 actions versus confirmed cases (EBU)
+## Covid-19 actions versus ICU patients (EBU)

-The graph shows the Covid-19 stringency index and confirmed cases for European countries.
-The Stringency Index is defined [here](https://ourworldindata.org/covid-government-stringency-index).
-The data comes from Our World in Data.
+The graph shows the ICU patients due Covid-19 and administered vaccine doses for European countries.
+ICU stands for intensive care unit.
+The definition of unitensive care unit may differ from country to country.
+The vaccine data is counted as a single dose, and may not equal the total number of people vaccinated, depending on the specific dose regime (e.g. people receive multiple doses).The data comes from Our World in Data.

 **ERNO area**
 * https://ebuddj.github.io/2021-covid19icu/#area=erno

-Stringency Index is missing data for following countries:
-* Liechtenstein
-* Montenegro
-* North Macedonia
-* Holy See

 **Sources**
 * [Our World in Data](https://ourworldindata.org/coronavirus)